shaikhabuzer0/verification/_posts/2025-07-12-systemverilog-codes-concepets.md

 end
 endmodule
 ```
-Q. How to return an dynamic array from function?
+Q. How to return an dynamic array from function? and take dynamic array as input, reverse and return it.
 ```verilog
 function int foo(); //returns integer value function real foo();// returns real value